joshuamabina/dotfiles/docs/docs.md

 # Adding a Vim plugin

-1. Create a new directory to hold the plugin, `mkdir -p [_vim/pack/plugin-author/start]`

-2. Clone the plugin GitHub repo as a git submodule, `git submodule add [plugin-git-url] [_vim/pack/plugin-author/start/plugin-name]`
+1. Clone the plugin GitHub repo as a git submodule, `git submodule add [plugin-git-url] [_vim/pack/plugin-author/start/plugin-name]`

-3. Stage, commit, and push changes for review and merging.
+2. Stage, commit, and push changes for review and merging.